-This Vegan Baked Oatmeal with Cherries is a delicious breakfast or snack.
-It's healthy but my kids think it's a dessert.
+This vegan baked oatmeal is a delicious breakfast or snack that my kids think is a dessert.
 This easy recipe is sweetened with maple syrup instead of refined sugar.
 It's perfect to make any time of year since frozen cherries work very well in this recipe.

 This is also a great way to get your kids to eat their fiber.
 We like to eat this vegan baked oatmeal by itself but it's also delicious with a little peanut butter or almond butter on top.